Spicy Sausage, Potato, and Kale Soup

 - Red pepper flakes - 1/4 tsp

-- Barley - This makes enough for tomorrow night.
-Bring a saucepan of water to boil.
-Salt water generously and add barley.
-Cook for 45 to 55 minutes, until tender but not soggy.
-Reserve half for tomorrow night’s dinner.
-(Can be done up to 4 days ahead)
+- Buckwheat - Bring a saucepan of water to boil.
+Give it a wrist turn of salt and add buckwheat.
+Cook for 15 to 30 minutes, until tender but not soggy.
+(Can be done up to 5 days ahead)

-- Onions / Potatoes / Kale - Prep as directed.
-(Can be done up to 3 days ahead)
+- Onions / Kale / Sausage - Prep as directed.
+Combine onions and kale stems.
+Store kale leaves and sausage each in their own container.
+(Can be done up to 5 days ahead)

 - Heat a Dutch oven over medium-high heat.
 Add cooking oil and then onions, kale stems, tomato paste, harissa paste (if using), and red pepper flakes with a dash of salt.
 Saute for 2 to 3 minutes, until softened.

-- Next add in potatoes and saute until they get a bit golden, 3 to 4 minutes.
+- Add potatoes and sausage.
+Saute until they get a bit golden, 3 to 4 minutes.